Announcing Best Life’s Energy Accelerator Program! Learn More

 How Probiotics Help Improve Your Immune System

-By now, almost everyone has heard of probiotics, the active cultures in a range of dairy products such as yogurt, some cheeses and kefir, and in fermented foods such as miso, kimchi, and sauerkraut.
+By now, almost everyone has heard of probiotics, the active cultures in a range of dairy products such as yogurt, some cheeses, and kefir, and fermented foods such as miso, kimchi, and sauerkraut.
 Kombucha is also a powerful probiotic.

 Most of these are tasty additions to our diet that can also help improve our overall digestive health.
 But can they also boost the immune system?

-Some of the most commonly-studied strains support T cells and Killer cells.
+• Some of the most commonly studied strains support immune cells called T cells and Killer cells.
 Some of the immune cells triggered also appear to have cancer-fighting properties.

-The effects of probiotics are well-documented in relation to improving digestive health in a number of ways.
-Probiotics can balance the negative effects of antibiotics, which are taken in order to rid the body of bacteria.
+In addition to improving immune health, it is well-documented that probiotics enhance digestive health in several ways.
+Probiotics can balance the negative effects of antibiotics, which are taken to rid the body of bacteria.

 Antibiotics can be helpful, but unfortunately, they are not selective; they kill both harmful and helpful bacteria at the same time.
-Probiotics can add back the helpful bacteria and also boost the level of immune cells in the mucous membranes of the intestines.
+Probiotics can restore beneficial bacteria and boost the immune cells’ level in the intestines’ mucous membranes.

 Probiotics such as Lactobacilli and Bifidobacteria have been found to reduce the incidence and duration of diarrhea in children.
 They can also reduce the risk of travelers’ diarrhea in adults.

 People who are lactose intolerant might think they have to miss out on probiotics because they are so commonly found in dairy products.
-The good news is that fermented foods such as miso, tempeh (fermented soy) and sauerkraut can all add healthy probiotics to your diet.
-A probiotic supplement can also be taken in place of eating probiotic containing foods if needed.
+The good news is that fermented foods such as miso, tempeh (fermented soy), and sauerkraut can all add healthy probiotics to your diet.
+A probiotic supplement can be taken instead of probiotic-containing foods if needed.

 If you have been ill lately and taken antibiotics, or just want to boost your immune system in general, add some probiotics to your diet and see what a difference they can make to your health.